 I’m a Mechanical Engineer from Brazil with a Master’s in Economics & Public Policy from UCLA.
-In 2021, I left a PhD in Economics in the Netherlands to take care of my family during the pandemic and transitioned fully into Data Science.
+In 2021, I paused a PhD in Economics at Tilburg University (Netherlands) to care for my family during the pandemic — a moment that also marked my transition into data and technology full-time.

 Projects